How To Care For Lucky Bamboo With Minimum Effort

 What if the leaves of lucky bamboo turn yellow?

-The most common factors that cause yellow leaves in lucky bamboo plant are as follow.
+The most common factors that cause yellow leaves in a lucky bamboo plant are as follow.

 - High dose of fertilizer